 The majority of demographic research relies on two or three main sources of information.
 First among these

-are population enumerations or censuses, followed by vital registration data on births and deaths and last
+are population enumerations or censuses, followed by vital registration data on births and deaths, and last

 but not least, data from surveys.
 Censuses and other population enumerations are typically undertaken